pyeve/eve/_sources/authentication.txt

 Token-Based Authentication
 --------------------------
 Token based authentication can be considered a specialized version of Basic Authentication.
-The Authorization header tag will contain the auth token.
+The Authorization header tag will contain the auth token as the username, and no password.

 This script assumes that user accounts are stored in an `accounts` MongoDB collection.
 All API resources/methods will be secured unless they are made